-A Mobile Advertising ID (or "MAID") is a Device ID assigned to a mobile device by the mobile device operating system.
+A Mobile Advertising ID (or "MAID") is a Device ID assigned to a mobile device or connected TV ("CTV") device by the device operating system.
 Typically, the device user can reset or turn off the ID via the device's settings.
 A MAID is referred to as the IDFA (ID for Advertisers) on iOS devices and GAID (Google Ad ID) on Android mobile devices.